-- In fact, the one time in the game when they do come to a unanimous decision, it's treated as something of a Crowning Moment Of Awesome.
+- In fact, the one time in the game when they do come to a unanimous decision, it's treated as something of a Moment of Awesome.

-- The Halo novels pretty much show that the Prophets are cutthroat, power-hungry politicians to the point that their names (ie. Truth, Regret) are the exact opposite of their personalities.
+- The novels pretty much show that most Prophets are cutthroat, power-hungry politicians to the point that their names (ie. Truth, Regret) are the exact opposite of their personalities.
 Truth ends up killing off the other two Hierarchs.
 Regret predicts this but he isn't fast enough.

 - Used offscreen a couple of times in Tales of the Abyss, to explain why Reasonable Authority Figure Emperor Peony can't give the protagonists more help than he is.

-- Commander Shepard of the Mass Effect franchise has very, very bad luck getting any governing body to believe their warnings about rogue Spectres, killer robots and genocidal sentient spaceships.
-The Citadel Council is infamously reluctant to take a proactive stance on anything, and the Alliance top brass doesn't come off that much better (excepting Hackett and Anderson, of course).
+- Commander Shepard has very, very bad luck getting any governing body to believe their warnings about rogue Spectres, killer robots, and genocidal sentient spaceships.
+The Citadel Council is infamously reluctant to take a proactive stance on anything, and the Alliance top brass doesn't come off as much better (excepting Hackett and Anderson).

 - Surprisingly, in the third game, once the Reaper paste has finally hit the fan, it's the turian councilor (Mr. "Air-Quotes" himself) who turns out to be the most reasonable out of the bunch.
 However, the crux of his advice is to bypass the council entirely and go directly to heads of state.

-- South Park has many in-universe organizations that act like this, and portrays many real-life organizations as acting like this as well, including the Founding Fathers.
+- South Park has many in-universe organizations that do nothing but fight with one another, and portrays many real-life organizations as acting like this as well, including the Founding Fathers.
 Expect the phrase "Robble robble robble!" to come up with some frequency.